timetetng/qrcode-api/README.md

 ### Deploy to Vercel

+1. Click the **Deploy with Vercel** button above
-1. Fork this repository
+2. Fork this repository
-2. Import the project to Vercel
+3. Import the project to Vercel
-3. Deploy - that's it!
+4. Deploy - that's it!
 No additional configuration needed

 Your API will be available at: `https://your-project.vercel.app/api/generate`